Kory Teneycke

 Kory Teneycke (born 1974) is the former vice-president of Sun News Network.
-He was also the former Director of Communications to the Prime Minister's Office under Stephen Harper.
+He was also the Director of Communications to the Prime Minister's Office under Stephen Harper.
 He was the campaign manager for the Ontario Progressive Conservative Party during the 2018 Ontario election, 2022 Ontario election, and 2025 Ontario election.

 Personal life

 Teneycke was born in Regina and raised on a grain farm in rural Saskatchewan near Young.
 He is personal friends with Jenni Byrne and Ray Novak, all of whom were close advisors to Prime Minister Stephen Harper.
 The three met while working for the Reform Party of Canada during the 1997 Canadian federal election.
 Teneycke criticized Byrne's role as campaign manager for the Conservative Party of Canada in the 2025 Canadian federal election.

 Career

 Political activism

 He worked on the Progressive Conservative campaign in the 1991 Saskatchewan election.
 He also worked on the losing Progressive Conservative campaign in Swift Current—Maple Creek—Assiniboia in 1993, where he met and became friends with Brad Wall.
 Teneycke then worked on two Saskatchewan Party campaigns—in 1999 and 2003.